Selling Your Company

 - What is the value of my company?

 - How can I increase the value of my company?
+The sales process can take 12 months so we consider factors that can business.

 - What kind of documents are necessary?

-- What buyers want to know
+- What buyers want to know from you the Seller during the sales process.

-Your decision to sell a company may be based on different circumstances.
+Your decision to sell your company may be based on different circumstances.
 Whatever the reason is, for example retirement, changes in your private life, business-related circumstances or the wish to change your lifestyle, make sure that you have considered all other options and that you have thoroughly thought about your decision.

 The decision to sell your own company may take a long time.
 Most people find it difficult to separate themselves from a company in which they have invested a lot of time and enthusiasm.
 The firm represents an important emotional value.
 Therefore, reconsider carefully all financial, juridical and emotional consequences before you reach the final decision to put your company on the market, otherwise you may lose a lot of time and money.